 I wanted to get that out of the way before digging deeper into this question which is probably on a lot of aspiring economists/finance gurus minds.
-The thing is that it would be much better to take the actual courses when they are required.
+The thing is that it would be much better to take the real courses when they are required.
 And it is going to be a poor way to show mathematical ability if you don't have a good undergraduate math background since it is such an intensive test that requires a lot of preparation.

-Mathematicians for sure need it, but how useful would it be for others to invest the time and money into taking and acing a very challenging test.
+Mathematicians for sure need it, but how useful would it be for others to invest the time and money into taking and facing a very challenging test.
 People might disagree with this, but a good score on the GRE Math Subject test can offset in some instances any bad grades in requisite undergraduate math courses.
 Still, the math subject test requires mathematical acumen built up over years of studying math.
 And it is understood that the subject test is no real substitute for taking the actual courses.
-So only choose the GRE Math Subject Test if you absolutely have to i.e., lack of finances, not enough time, etc.
+So only choose the GRE Math Subject Test if you have to, i.e., lack of finances, not enough time, etc.

-The GRE Math Subject test can really work in your favor when you otherwise have a stellar profile when it comes to the research you conducted or your GPA and the challenging courses you took (minus the math ones of course).
+The GRE Math Subject test can work in your favor when you otherwise have a stellar profile when it comes to the research you conducted or your GPA and the challenging courses you took (minus the math ones of course).
 Moreover, it is nice to have a great GRE Math Subject Test score when applying for certain graduate programs such as physics and computer science among others.

 How to ace the GRE Math Subject Test